 Rodgers' playing career was cut short at the age of just 20 due to a leg injury he sustained while at Reading.
-He chose to stay on at the club and gained valuable experience as a coach, until moving onto Chelsea and working under Jose Mourinho as the reserve team manager.
+The Ulsterman chose to stay on at the club and gained valuable experience as a coach, until moving onto Chelsea where he worked under Jose Mourinho as the reserve team manager.